 High Merchant Acceptance: Argentina, Dominican Republic, India, Israel, Jamaica, Japan, Puerto Rico, Chile, Spain

 Moderate Merchant Acceptance: Brazil, China, Canada, Costa Rica, Germany, Ireland, Italy, Mexico, Netherlands, South Africa, United Arab Emirates, United Kingdom

 No Merchant Acceptance: Bolivia, Cuba, Iran, Pakistan, most of Africa and the Middle East

 There are more countries in each of these groups.
 And you can check out Discover’s international acceptance map for a complete breakdown.
 But this list will give you a good idea of what to expect in the most popular international travel destinations.

 If Discover is widely accepted in your international destination of choice, you should definitely consider getting a Discover card to bring with you.
 Discover credit cards are well-suited to the task in the sense that none of them charge foreign transaction fees.
-The Discover it Miles card is an especially good choice, giving you 1.5 miles per $1 spent and doubling the rewards you earn the first year, all without charging an annual fee.
+The Discover it® Miles card is an especially good choice, giving you 1.5 miles per $1 spent and doubling the rewards you earn the first year, all with a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.